NxPKG/khulnasoft-docs/content/stream/stream-live/_index.md

 1. For each live stream, you create a unique live input, either using the Stream Dashboard or API.
 2. Each live input has a unique Stream Key, that you provide to the creator who is streaming live video.
-3. Creators use this Stream Key to broadcast live video to Cloudflare Stream, over either RTMPS or SRT.
+3. Creators use this Stream Key to broadcast live video to Khulnasoft Stream, over either RTMPS or SRT.
-4. Cloudflare Stream encodes this live video at multiple resolutions and delivers it to viewers, using Cloudflare's Global Network.
+4. Khulnasoft Stream encodes this live video at multiple resolutions and delivers it to viewers, using Khulnasoft's Global Network.
 You can play video on your website using the [Stream Player](/stream/viewing-videos/using-the-stream-player/) or using [any video player that supports HLS or DASH](/stream/viewing-videos/using-own-player/).

 ![Diagram the explains the live stream workflow](/images/stream/live-stream-workflow.png)